 Your current institution or licensing board will need a copy of the information you gathered in step 2 to determine if you will be able to transfer our course back and earn the credit you desire.
 Start a conversation with an advisor at your current institution or the licensing board once you have all the course information ready.

 Now you're ready to enroll and complete our application.
 Our university has open enrollment and there is no cost to apply.
 Since you are looking to take individual classes only, you need to specify that when you select your academic program.
 You will choose either "Undergraduate Non-Degree Seeking" or "Graduate Non-Degree Seeking" depending on the level of the class you plan to take.
-It will then show you as "Undergraduate Courses for Transfer" in our School of Arts & Humanities.
-Don't worry if that school is different than expected, that is simply the school we house individual classes.
+It will then show you as "Undergraduate Courses for Transfer" in our School of Arts, Humanities & Education.
+Don't worry if that school is different than expected.
+That is simply what appears when enrolling for individual classes.